All photography provided by Sinaweya’s team

 Our Goals

-Through a growing network of collaborators and consultants within the field, our scope of work includes research, documentation, awareness building, volunteer activities and community support.
+Through a growing network of collaborators and consultants within the field, our scope of work includes research, documentation, awareness building, volunteer activities and community support through our commercial brand.
 Expanding on collected research, Sinaweya aims to use creative means to make our conservation work accessible to the public.

-On the long run, we aim to document the bedouin’s intangible cultural heritage, build awareness amongst the local community’s youth on the value of safeguarding their traditional knowledge, revive traditional environmental conservation practices and support the local community of producers and makers that conserve aspects of their heritage.
+We have been documenting bedouin intangible heritage pertaining to the cultivation, conservation and preparation of a biodiversity of plants, specifically that of the Jabaliya Tribe in St Catherine.
+And through our years of work we are hoping to have a body of research on existing wild and cultivated plants in St. Catherine and the many uses known through generations of bedouin healing traditions.
+We also hope to build awareness amongst the local community’s youth on the value of safeguarding their traditional knowledge, revive traditional environmental conservation practices and support the local community of producers and makers that conserve aspects of their heritage.

 Our presence in Sinai fosters a genuine exchange, where Sinaweya is immersed in learning from the local community and offers support in sustaining traditional practices that are integral to environmental conservation in the face of the inevitable impacts of modernity.